walkerjameschris/particular/README.md

 different beast.
 This was my first foray into a purely C++ codebase.

 Once you build the simulation, you can control gravity with WASD keys.
 This allows for some very pretty fluid dynamics!
+Currently, the simulation is single threaded and uses a high-performance simulation grid system designed to make the collision algorithim move from $O(N^2)$ to approximately $O(N)$.
+On my laptop, which is an x86 Linux machine, I can acheive good frame rates for about 5000 particles.
+Without these algorithimic improvements, I could only handle around 500 particles.
+I plan to add multithreading for better performance in the future!

  <img src="https://raw.githubusercontent.com/walkerjameschris/verlet-motion/main/img/particles.png" width="400">